usc-isi-i2/datamart/query_api.md

 and for `desired_variables` the matched dataset _should_ contain the specified columns.
 All three properties are optional.

-The JSON Schema description of the query language is [here].
-Sample queries can be found [here] and [here].

 Below is a detailed description of the query schema: